 You can take part in adult Ed classes and discussions during worship on Sunday mornings, Fall through Spring.

-The class instructors: The Rev. Dr. David McNutt (Ph.D., University of Cambridge) is an Associate Editor at IVP Academic, an imprint of InterVarsity Press, and a Guest Professor at Wheaton College.
-The Rev. Dr. Jennifer McNutt (Ph.D., University of St. Andrews) is Associate Professor of Theology and History of Christianity at Wheaton College, where she is the degree coordinator of the MA in Theology and the History of Christianity program.
-David and Jennifer are ordained Teaching Elders in the Presbyterian Church (USA), and both serve as a Parish Associates at First Presbyterian Church of Glen Ellyn.
+The Rev. Dr. David McNutt (Ph.D., University of Cambridge) is an Associate Editor at IVP Academic, an imprint of InterVarsity Press, and Associate Lecturer of Core Studies at Wheaton College.
+He is also an ordained Teaching Elder in the Presbyterian Church (USA), and he serves as a Parish Associate at First Presbyterian Church of Glen Ellyn.